mikecamara/adversarial-machine-learning-attacks/thesis-plan/README.md

 * Studies presenting non-peer reviewed material.
 * Studies not presented in English.
 * Studies not accessible in full-text.
-* Books and gray literature.
+* Books and grey literature.
 * Studies that are duplicates of other studies.

 ## Quality Criteria applied to identified primary studies: